nikgraf/webvr-experiments/README.md

 With this example I tried to explore how to create my own geometries and rendering it within ReactVR.
 I evaluated a couple of tools and in the end decided to go with [Blender](https://www.blender.org/).
 I'm still struggling a bit with the interface, but Blender is open source and has probably all the advanced features I need for the next couple of years.

-In Blender I created a cube, removed the light and camera, added a material, exported the scene to the Wavefront `.obj` (geometry) and `.mtl` (material) format.
+In Blender I created a cube, removed the light and camera, added a material to color the cube's surfaces, exported the scene to the Wavefront `.obj` (geometry) and `.mtl` (material) format.
 Then learned that Three.js failed to render my simple cube properly as soon as I create a `<Mesh source={{ mesh: asset('cube.obj'), mtl: asset('cube.mtl'), lit: true }} />` due some issues with the material definitions.
 What worked for me was to remove all the gimmick features from the material and reduce it to `Diffuse` & `Specular` lighting.
 I unchecked all other checkboxes for the material.
 This is not a Blender only issue, as I encountered similar issues once I gave other tools a try.

 <img width="930" alt="cube setup in blender" src="https://cloud.githubusercontent.com/assets/223045/21511170/57abd1ec-cc9d-11e6-901d-e79958bfe1b3.png">